 - Market Order: This is an order that is placed at the current market price.
-It will place and execute the order at the “bid” if it its a sell order or the “ask” if it is a buy order.
+It will place and execute the order at the “bid” if it is a sell order or the “ask” if it is a buy order.

 - Limit Order: This is an order that is typically the recommended way to trade.
 The order is placed at a level that is chosen by the trader which could be away from the current market price.
 Technically, this order is open and is waiting to be “filled” by a buyer or seller who is willing to match that price.

 - Conditional Order: This is an order that will either execute as a market or limit order as soon as a certain price level is reached.
-When the trade is placed, you define the trigger price along with the direction, quantity and leverage.
+When the trade is placed, you define the trigger price along with the direction, quantity, and leverage.
 Such orders are typically used when technically meaningful levels are reached.

 Stop losses: When using leveraged trading, stop losses are an essential feature that could make or break a trading account.
-There are several ways to set up a stop-loss on Bybit and traders should familiarise themselves with these functions to optimise the trading experience.
+There are several ways to set up a stop-loss on Bybit and traders should familiarise themselves with these functions to optimize the trading experience.